Skip to main content

 Bottom line

-AUDIT scores help identify drinking patterns on a standardized scale — results are informational and not a clinical diagnosis.
+AUDIT scores help identify drinking patterns on a standardized scale, results are informational and not a clinical diagnosis.

 Reviewed by Jason Ramirez, CADC-II

-Certified Drug and Alcohol Counselor (CADC-II) · 11 years of clinical experience
+Certified Alcohol and Drug Counselor Level II (CADC-II) · 11 years of clinical experience in substance use counseling

 Published: Updated: